 *If the total bill calculation is not an even number, the usage charge will be rounded down $0.01 as the tax bill must be evenly divisible by two.

 Commercial and Multi-Family Properties

 There are some accounts where a single water meter is serving multiple properties or parcels.
-The consumption for each parcel is calculated by computing the total annual water usage for from July’s read to June’s read and dividing it among the total number of parcels.
+The consumption for each parcel is calculated by computing the total annual water usage billed from July to June of the prior fiscal year, and dividing it among the total number of parcels.

-Similar to the above calculation of multi-family accounts, consumption for commercial accounts is calculated by computing the total annual usage from July’s read to June’s read.
-The rate per unit is determined by the sewer classification for the business (C1, C2, or C3).
+Similar to the above calculation of multi-family accounts, consumption for commercial accounts is calculated by computing the total annual water billed from July to June of the prior fiscal year.
+The rate per unit is determined by the sewer classification for the business (Commercial–Group I or Group II).